 You can view all our happenings on the Odyssey Orchards at http://odysseyorchards.org/

 Students in grades kindergarten through eighth enjoy physical education class twice per week.
 During PE, students will experience a variety of movement techniques throughout the school year.
 With the added benefit of all students seeing both PE teachers on campus, they will be exposed to a wealth of kinetic movement and challenges.
 In classes, students will be introduced to dance, including but not limited to, ballet, jazz, swing and contemporary.
 Additionally, Pilates, yoga and strength training will be a regular part of their PE experience enabling students to increase flexibility and core strength.

-Ms. Jessica Bilandzija and Ms. Kamiko Johnson serve as the PE Teachers at Odyssey Charter School.
+Ms. Kamiko Johnson serves as the PE Teachers at Odyssey Charter School.

 Ms. Kamiko Johnson began working at Odyssey Charter School in 2010.
 She received her BA from California State University, Northridge.
 Kamiko started working at OCS as a Teacher’s Aide for first/second grade.
 She was promoted in 2014 and is now currently one of the K-8 PE teachers.
 She has been teaching sports and exercise for children for the past 16 years, and encourages continuous physical development.
 She has been playing sports for over 25 years as well as collegiately and has extensive knowledge in a multitude of sports and exercises.
 Kamiko has been coaching club and high school soccer for eight years and believes physical activity helps students develop confidence.
 While not teaching at OCS Kamiko enjoys horseback riding, travelling and watching sports.
 She also plays competitive soccer and has played in three countries overseas.